 Now its sides all become 45 degree angles often suggesting heightened tension and giving impact to the forms contained by them, either highlighting their stresses or livening up more low key elements such as seascape shapes around a horizon line .

 Such up-ended square compositions make a strong visual statement on any wall due to their marked diagonals whilst these diagonal sides also make them look very much at home hanging on a staircase.

-Within any picture format the way that forms pick up on an implied geometry of proportion is also something that fascinates me and that I often use.
+Within any picture format the way that forms pick up on an implied geometry of proportion is also something that fascinated Tom and that he often used.

-Another quality I like to use is what I think of as the dovetailing of shapes with other shapes.
+Another quality he liked to use is what he thought of as the dovetailing of shapes with other shapes.

-To me all such phenomena create visual rhythms which complement the colours and tones I’m using and together with them can give me a sense of the piece having a life of its own, re-presenting something I’ve seen in a way that may refer to a specific place or time but aims at a celebration of it rather than a slavish imitation.
+To Tom all such phenomena create visual rhythms which complement the colours and tones he is using and together with them could give him a sense of the piece having a life of its own, re-presenting something he had seen in a way that might refer to a specific place or time but aiming at a celebration of it rather than a slavish imitation.